airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 #### For Airbyte Cloud

-The credentials of an active Facebook account with [permissions to access the Ad account](https://www.facebook.com/business/help/155909647811305?id=829106167281625)
+If you are not the owner/admin of the Ad account, you must be granted [permissions to access the Ad account](https://www.facebook.com/business/help/155909647811305?id=829106167281625) by an admin.

 <!-- /env:cloud -->